Meet the Staff: Nicole Danti

 Tell us a little about yourself.
 What did you do before joining the Thoma Foundation staff?

-Prior to joining the Thoma Foundation, I spent much of my career working with nonprofit organizations and running a freelance design and marketing business.
+Prior to joining the Thoma Foundation, I spent much of my career working with nonprofit organizations and running my own design and marketing business.
 I have worked with national and international organizations, small businesses, and arts institutions developing communications, digital marketing, and content marketing efforts.
 My education and training as an artist, with both a BA and MFA, allowed me to teach art and design courses at UNM, and spend a great deal of time contemplating and conveying color, line, and form through my painting, sculpture and installation work.

 Can you explain a little bit about the type of work you do at TAF?